FredYeye/dkc2_mod/README.md

 # dkc2_mod
 Change interesting values in a dkc2 rom

-The code is extra terrible because I can only see a couple of lines at once on this 1366x786 screen
+The code doesn't look great btw

-Requires imgui to be cloned into the src folder to build
+Requires imgui to be cloned into the src folder to build (with some changes. lol)

 ![nice](https://i.imgur.com/y6RzleB.png)